webgme/webgme/docs/visualization/generic_visualization.rst

 Without creating a decorator the webgme gui provides support for dynamic SVGs where data from the models can be accessed and displayed...

+`Click here to open the video in a browser. <https://www.youtube.com/embed/l5m4CF4w8fE>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">